 1. Own a D tin whistle

 If you already have one, great!
 If not, please check our comprehensive tin whistle buying guide and pick the one you think is best for your needs.
 Generally, even the cheapest one is a good starting point.
 Keep in mind that these lessons are written with the D whistle in mind, as it is the most common whistle key.
 So make sure you don’t get the wrong one.

 Please make sure that you at least briefly study our resources section.
 There is a great tin whistle fingering charts guide with all of the keys and scales.
 As previously mentioned, we wrote this tutorial for the key of D whistle.
 And the best thing would be to download and print available PDFs and keep the charts at hand while going through all the lessons.

 Also, having some knowledge of sheet music notation is a big plus, but not mandatory.

 3. Get familiar with the terminology

 If you come across the “strange” phrases when it comes to tin whistle sound, playing, or even construction parts, there is a tin whistle dictionary made especially for beginners.
-Make sure to check it out and demystify any confusions that may arise while following the lessons.
+Make sure to check it out and demystify any confusion that may arise while following the lessons.

 4. Use a metronome

-Not a requirement, but it really is a warm recommendation and a PRO tip.
+It’s not a requirement, but it really is a warm recommendation and a PRO tip.
 Once you learn the most basic stuff and start practicing, this little tool will help you do things the right way.
 It is not a recommendation for tin whistle only, but any other instrument too.
 If you get used to clunky playing without rhythm and tempo (such as many), everything else will be much harder to accomplish later.

 So, please get a basic metronome and use it whenever you practice.